imSaharukh/portfolio-site/src/data/about.md

 - September 9th 2019, I heard about [Flutter](https:flutter.dev)

+- July 1st 2020, On my birthday I got my first job as a Flutter Developer

 Ask me in person for other stories that I'm afraid to share with the internet.